xzh19980906/BBTF/README.md

 # FLEX
 Fast simuLation based on tEnsorflow for Xenon.
+Still in development...